Posted on 10 Mar 2021 . 3 min read

 You built your iOS app after lot of hard work and now is the time to list your app on App Store.
 When you list your app on App Store you need screenshots which shown on App Store.
-These screenshots plays huge role on app download.
+These screenshots have a significant impact on app download.
+These screenshots define your app and encourage users to download it.

 When you upload screenshots make sure that iPhone screenshots must be capture in iPhone it shouldn’t taken in iPad and the same will apply on iPad screenshots otherwise your app will be rejected by App Store and shows status to “metadata rejected”.